microsoftarchive/wlist/README.md

 There are two goals for `wlist`:

 1. Provide an easy to use way to explore the API and its output for developers
-2. Allow shell scripting of the API for integrations
+2. Allow shell scripting of the API for integrations, especially with JSON tools like `jq`

 Comfort with dealing with JSON data structures is assumed.